SpencerWie/JavaScript/JS_Tut/README.md

 <li>Cavnas GUI ( in progress )</li>
 </ul>

-Notes
+Notes:
 <ul>
 <li>You may need to re-load pages if they are in your cache.</li>
 <li>More proper definition of Computer Science added in preface:
 <ul><li>Computer Science is the study and creation of procedural systems that solves a task (informational algorithms): as in we are interested in the process of the task that leads to the solution, not the solution itself.
-Computer Science is not about computers, but proccess with information, in which exist both in computers and naturally in our physical world.</li></ul>
+Computer Science is not about computers, but proccesses with information, in which exist both in computers and naturally in our physical world.</li></ul>
 </li>